 The Plantin Institute of Typography organizes different programs:

-Anyone completing the Expert class Type design successfully receives the private degree of graduate of the Plantin Institute of Typography and the certificate of post-higher education studies from the Artesis Plantijn University College Antwerpen.
+Anyone completing the Expert class Type design or Book design successfully receives the private degree of graduate of the Plantin Institute of Typography and the certificate of post-higher education studies from the AP University of Applied Sciences and Art Antwerp.

 The Plantin Institute of Typography classes are held in the Christoffel Plantin auditorium of the Museum Plantin-Moretus.
 The Museum is situated in the historic centre of Antwerp.